 On Sept.
 5, 2006, the Penguins signed forward Evgeni Malkin, who they drafted with the second overall pick in the 2004 NHL Entry Draft, behind Alex Ovechkin.
 The 20-year-old Russian star scored 33 goals and 85 points during the 2006-07 and won the Calder Trophy for being the top rookie in the league.

 Malkin won the Art Ross Trophy for leading the league in scoring in both 2009 and 2012, with 113 and 109 points, respectively.
 He also won the Hart Trophy for being the league’s most valuable player in 2012.
 He has been a part of three Stanley Cup Championships, including in 2009 when he won the Conn Smythe Trophy for being the most valuable player of the postseason.
-Heading into the 2021-22 season, Malkin has 424 goals and 1,104 points in 940 games, all for the Penguins.
+Heading into the 2022-23 season, Malkin has 444 goals and 1,146 points in 981 games, all with the Penguins.

 First Hall of Fame Ceremony

 The Hockey Hall of Fame was established in 1943, with the first induction class coming in 1945.
 However, the first induction ceremony doesn’t take place until Sept.
 5, 1959, at the Canadian National Exhibition in Toronto.